Dunblane: Religion

-Dunblane Cathedral is remarkable in having retained more of its late-medieval choir stalls than any other Scottish church building (except King's College Chapel, Aberdeen), and also is noted for its organ.
+Dunblane Cathedral is remarkable in having retained more of its late-medieval choir stalls than any other Scottish church building (except King's College Chapel in Aberdeen) and also is noted for its organ.
 Further fragments of medieval woodwork from the cathedral are displayed in the town's museum, formerly the Cathedral Museum, situated nearby.
 Though still used as a parish church, the building is in the care of Historic Scotland.
 To the south of the cathedral are some stone vaults of medieval origin, which are the only remaining fragment of the bishop's palace.

 Adjacent to the cathedral, Scottish Churches House was (from the 1960s until its closure in 2011) a centre for ecumenical study and the former headquarters for Action of Churches Together in Scotland.
 It now operates as a hotel, featuring a medieval chapel in the grounds.

 Leighton Library

 The old town centre retains a number of historic buildings in addition to the cathedral, including the 17th century Leighton Library, the oldest private library in Scotland open to the public (on selected days in summer).
 A well-preserved late medieval town-house nearby (which was probably built as the manse of the Dean of the medieval cathedral) houses a local history museum (open in the summer; free entry).
 A modern extension has recently been completed within its interior courtyard to provide additional exhibition space and allow disabled access.